Dasol-Choi/Gemmath-2-9b/README.md

 The evaluation is based solely on accuracy for a 5-option multiple-choice task.
 This provides a high-level performance metric but does not fully capture the model's reasoning ability or performance on more complex, open-ended math problems.
 A deeper analysis is required to explore the model's problem-solving skills.

-##  Model Card Contact

-If you have any questions or feedback, feel free to contact:
+> If you have any questions or feedback, feel free to contact: dasolcoi@yonsei.ac.kr
-- Email: dasolcoi@yonsei.ac.kr